Habitat Restoration Technician Program

 Customize Your Program

 The HRTP is fully customizable to meet your organization or community’s unique goals.
 We offer tailored content that addresses local environmental concerns, such as land use change, invasive species, erosion, or contamination.
 Flexible scheduling is available to accommodate seasonal or culturally important activities.
 Programs can also be structured as week-long sessions each season or as an intensive five-week delivery.
-Contact us to explore customized training programs designed to achieve your goals.
+Contact us with any questions and we will be happy to assist you.